foreverfl/vscode/docs/typescript/typescript-compiling.md

 console.log(message);
 ```

 To test that you have the TypeScript compiler `tsc` installed correctly and a working Hello World program, open a terminal and type `tsc helloworld.ts`.
-You can use the Integrated Terminal (`kb(workbench.action.terminal.toggleTerminal)`) directly in VS Code.
+You can use the Integrated Terminal (`` Ctrl+` ``) directly in VS Code.

 You should now see the transpiled `helloworld.js` JavaScript file, which you can run if you have [Node.js](https://nodejs.org) installed, by typing `node helloworld.js`.